tensfeldt/openNCAreport/README.md

 The `load_test_case()` function can either take paths to individual CSV files corresponding to each data set (in the parameters `ard_path`, `mct_path`, `flg_path`, `param_path`.
 Alternatively, if the analyst has prepared a directory containing each of the above CSVs the `path` argument can be specified instead and the function will automatically detect which file corresponds to which data set (going of the flags `"ARD"`, `"MCT"`, `"FLG"`, and `"PARAM"` in the file names).

+#### The `openNCA_testcase` object

 In {openNCAreport} a test-case is stored in it's own object of class `openNCA_testcase`, and the functions within {openNCAreport} have been designed to take an `openNCA_testcase` object as an input and return one back as an output; this facilitates {magrittr}-style pipe work-flows.

+The original data sets are considered immutable during analysis, instead all transformations are applied to another data set which is called the Working Data Set (**WDS**).

 Should the analyst wish to access any of the data sets from a test-case they can use the accessor functions `get_xxx()` where `xxx` is `ard`, `mct`, etc.

+#### Generating parameter labels

-The next step in processing the input data into a publishable output is generate labels for each parameter.
-This process is deterministic given the test-case and an data structure internal to this package which stores (amongst other things) a correspondence table of variable names (in the input data) a parameter label, and a unit class.
-From the unit class a unit for the parameter can then be found in the MCT data set.
+The next step in processing the input data into a publishable output is to generate labels for each parameter.
+This process is deterministic given the test-case and a data structure internal to this package which stores (amongst other things) a correspondence table of variable names (in the input data) a parameter label, and a unit class.
+The object is called `nca_dependency_list` and is available in the R session after loading {openNCAreport}.

+From the unit class of a parameter the appropriate unit can then be found in the MCT data set.
 With these two bits of information (label & unit) a parameter label can be produced such as: "`label` (`unit`)", e.g. "AUC (ng.hr/mL)".

+This whole process is handled automatically in {openNCAreport} via the `assign_wds_labels()` function.

+#### Filtering Profile Exclusions

+The next step in the process is to remove any profiles from the parameters data which have been flagged for exclusion.
+Given an appropriate exclusion flag, which is a logical vector named by the profiles they are flagging, the filtration is straightforward.
+What isn't as easy is retaining the data to compute the "little n" statistic, which is number of non-excluded profiles taken into the summary.

+To accomodate for this,  `filter_wds_exclusions()` will take a test-case